Anirudh42/question_answering_app/README.md

 # question_answering_app
-A simple QA application deployed using Docker and AWS
+A simple QA application deployed using Docker and AWS Elastic Beanstalk